 You need to plan how those different functions will work together to deliver your e-Commerce goal.
 That plan’s a key part of your e-Commerce culture.

 Your e-Commerce goal is usually about customers.
 Get more.
 Keep more.
 Get them to buy more.
-You need people who understand customers, and know how to build strong relationships with them.
+You need people who understand customers.
+Who know how to build relationships with them.

 There are many different ways to organise e-Commerce teams.
 It often depends on your online business model.

 To organise your team, first map out all the stages of the customer’s e-Commerce journey.
-For each stage, work out people requirements.
-Work out what they need to do, and who’s accountable.
+Then work out the tasks that need to happen.
+Assign people and teams to be accountable for those tasks.

-Clearly identify an overall e-Commerce leader (more on leadership shortly) who can set the direction, resolve issues and take a more holistic view.
+Clearly identify an overall e-Commerce leader (more on leadership shortly).
+They need to set the direction, resolve issues and take a more holistic view.

 E-Commerce personality styles